 When you hold your breath, carbon dioxide (the gas you normally breathe out) builds up inside you.
 Eventually, this gas must be released and a reflex causes your body's breathing muscles to spasm.
 These spasms hurt and usually cause you to gasp for air after just a couple of minutes.

 When Guinness World Record chasers breathe pure oxygen before holding their breath, they do so to force as much carbon dioxide out of their bodies as possible.
 The extra oxygen also helps them to go longer without breathing.

 Being underwater also helps to fight the body's natural reactions.
 Like dolphins and whales, our bodies instinctively conserve oxygen when we go underwater.
 This reaction — called the diving reflex — helps to conserve the oxygen in our bodies and enables us to hold our breath even longer.

 Of course, if you want to explore underneath the sea, you're going to want to spend more than just a few minutes underwater.
 Divers who want to spend an extended amount of time underwater usually use scuba gear.

 “SCUBA" was originally an acronym for Self-Contained Underwater Breathing Apparatus.
 Today, scuba is used as a regular word to refer to the practice of using special gear to breathe underwater while diving.

+Today, scuba divers use tanks of compressed air that attach to their backs.
+These tanks provide air to a device called a demand valve regulator.
 Scuba divers breathe through a mouthpiece attached to the regulator.
 It can take some time to adjust to breathing underwater this way, which is why people who want to become scuba divers must have special training before being certified to scuba dive.